acmeff/homeworks/Algo_Projects/BST/audrey_mefford/README.md

 ## What Our Tree Is and Isn't

 Great job!
 You've built a basic BST.
 This structure has all the features of a binary search tree, but it's important to know what this tree isn't: it is *not* a self-balancing tree.
 That's important, because we have no safeguard to ensure that our time complexities remain logarithmic for `#find`, `#insert`, and `#delete`.
-After phase 2, as a bonus, you can try to create a self-balancing tree and implement the rebalacing algorithm.
+After phase 2, as a bonus, you can try to create a self-balancing tree and implement the rebalancing algorithm.

 Before you explore the world of AVL/self-balancing trees, go on to use your tree for some interview-style questions.
 It's more important that you do Phase 2 than the bonus, because phase 2 is similar to the kinds of exercises you may be expected to do on an actual interview.
 (No a/A student has ever been asked to implement a rebalancing algorithm or an AVL tree from scratch.
 No one.)